MonJamp/revengeMusic/README.md

 # revengeMusic

-Written in C++
+Written in C++11

-A command line music program for linux,
+A command line music program for Windows/Linux.
-Designed not to play two tracks at once and to be easily used in shell programs, this way key shortcuts and option flags could allow a user to find a creative uses, I intend to release a gui mode and sound file search and create a music program with similar implementation to rofi.
+Inter-process communication [(IPC)](https://en.wikipedia.org/wiki/Inter-process_communication) is utilized to ensure only one instance of revengeMusic is used at a time.
+When a second instance of revengeMusic is launched (Client), it's used to command the first instance (Player).
+Designed for use with shell, it enables the user to find creative uses by combining shortcut keys and program arguments.

-best case scenario is to mod rofi to play music files
+Inspired by rofi; one of the goals is to work seamlessly with rofi.

 # Building
 ## Dependencies